hipc-book/hipc-book.github.io/_lectures/3-management_and_measurement.md

 Roofline is a visual heuristic model, that allows developers to plot the performance of a kernel in terms of its operational intensity and its floating-point performance.
 These opposing axes allow us to reason about whether the performance of a kernel is being bound by the memory bandwidth available, or by the computational power available.

 In a Roofline model, multiple ceilings can be plotted (e.g. maximum floating point performance, maximum performance without SIMD, etc.), alongside unit slops calculated based on the memory bandwidth of various memory subsytems (e.g. L1 bandwidth, L2 bandwidth, DRAM bandwidth).
-The figure below shows the calculated data from an AMD Opteron X2 (taken from the Roofline paper).
+Figure 2 shows the calculated data from an AMD Opteron X2 (taken from the Roofline paper).

 ![A roofline model for an AMD Opteron CPU](../../assets/unit-3/roofline.png)
 _**Figure 2:** A Roofline model for an AMD Opteron X2_